-The Voorburg Group started work on Section G (ISIC Rev.4) Wholesale and retail trade; repair of motor vehicles and motorcycles at its 23rd meeting in 2008.
-In total, seven mini papers were presented in Mexico covering turnover and output, trade margins and Services Producer Price Indices (SPPIs) for wholesale trade by representatives from Central Bureau of Statistics (Israel); INSEE (France); Statistics Canada; Statistics Sweden; and United States Bureau of Labor Statistics (BLS).
+The Voorburg Group (VG) started work on Section G (ISIC Rev.4) Wholesale and retail trade; repair of motor vehicles and motorcycles at its 23rd meeting in 2008.
+In total, seven mini papers were presented in Mexico covering turnover and output, trade margins, and Services Producer Price Indices (SPPIs) for wholesale trade by representatives from Central Bureau of Statistics (Israel); INSEE (France); Statistics Canada; Statistics Sweden; and the United States Bureau of Labor Statistics (BLS).
 In the presentations and the discussion that followed, it was evident that further discussion and input would be necessary before a sector paper on wholesale trade could be finalized.

-Further discussion on margins and quality adjustments and clarification of the level of product detail required by the national accounts was tabled in the September 2009 meeting in Oslo.
-Following the Oslo meeting, participants were asked to respond to the questions raised in the paper.
-Feedback from the meeting and subsequent detailed follow-up information provided were reported at the September 2010 meeting in Vienna.
+Further discussion on margins, quality adjustments, and clarification of the level of product detail required by the national accounts was tabled in the September 2009 meeting in Oslo.
+A draft sector paper on wholesale trade included questions that were discussed in Oslo.
+Following the Oslo meeting of Voorburg Group, participants were asked to review methods and practices within their own countries to respond to the questions raised in the draft sector paper.
+Feedback from the 2009 Voorburg Group meeting was combined with additional input from Voorburg members and was reported at the September 2010 meeting in Vienna.